h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

 The following parameters have been removed:

- - `return_all_lambda`: A logical value indicating whether to return every model built during the lambda search. >> ?? may be re-added
+ - `return_all_lambda`: A logical value indicating whether to return every model built during the lambda search. (may be re-added)
- - `higher_accuracy`: A logical value indicating whether to use line search. >> tweak beta_eps
+ - `higher_accuracy`: For improved accuracy, adjust the `beta_epsilon` value.
- - `strong_rules`: Discards predictors likely to have 0 coefficients prior to model building. >> ?may be re-added; on by default
+ - `strong_rules`: Discards predictors likely to have 0 coefficients prior to model building. (may be re-added as enabled by default)
- - `intercept`: Defines factor columns in the model. >> re-added
+ - `intercept`: Defines factor columns in the model. (may be re-added)
- - `non_negative`: Specify a non-negative response. >> re-added
+ - `non_negative`: Specify a non-negative response. (may be re-added)
  - `variable_importances`: Variable importances are now computed automatically and displayed in the model output.
 They have been renamed to *Normalized Coefficient Magnitudes*.
- - `disable_line_search`: Disables line search for faster model building. >> was for testing only
+ - `disable_line_search`: This parameter has been deprecated, as it was mainly used for testing purposes.
- - `offset`: Specify a column as an offset. >> -re-added
+ - `offset`: Specify a column as an offset. (may be re-added)
- - `max_predictors`: Stops training the algorithm if the number of predictors exceeds the specified value. >> re-added
+ - `max_predictors`: Stops training the algorithm if the number of predictors exceeds the specified value. (may be re-added)
- - `n_folds`:
+ - `n_folds`: Number of folds for cross-validation (will be re-added)

 ###New GLM Parameters